SimonChenboYi/CV/README.md

 ## Chenbo (Simon) Yi
 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Blog](https://medium.com/@ycb0001)

-I'm a former Project Manager and Assistant (operation) Manager and have a Ph.D in Environmental Engineering.
-I have managed multiple consultancy projects at Smart Manufacturing Technologies Ltd (SMT) to solve transmission issues for automotive OEMs and directed the facilitating of winter school/summer school programme and  the international education summit at China UK Development Ltd (CUDL) collaborating with several colleges of Cambridge University.
-Further than non-technical project manager, I now would like to use my strength on research and engineering thinking to have deeper contribution on projects and making products.
+I'm a enthusiastic and energetic Software Engineer and a former Project Manager with Ph.D degree in Environmental Engineering.
+I have managed multiple consultancy projects to solve transmission issues for automotive OEMs and directed the facilitating of the winter school/summer school programmes and an international education summit.
+Further than non-technical project manager, I  would like to use my strengths on research and analytical thinking to have deeper contributions on projects.

 ## Skills